+Figure 6.1.2.x-4: Btx,D2R and Bocc,D2R for 1SB transmission of Manchester line code with option 2, and by Miller line code

+Bocc,D2R of the D2R transmission associated with one/each single-tone of a carrier wave would be impacted by at least the following aspects:

+- A possible guard band Bguard,D2R due to at least SFO.

+- A possible guard band Bguard,D2R due to CFO for Device 2b.

 6.1.2.x PDRCH

 For D2R, a physical channel PDRCH carries any higher-layer payload, the response transmitted from device to reader during the contention-based access procedure, and L1 D2R control information, if defined.
-PDRCH is studied via the blocks shown in Figure 6.1.2.x-1, where other sections give their detailed descriptions.
+PDRCH is studied via the blocks shown in Figures 6.1.2.x-1 and 6.1.2.x-2, where other clauses give their detailed descriptions and the location of the "Repetition" block depends on the repetition types described in Clause 6.1.0.1.